2. Alexander the Great and the Ancient Greek Language: From the Ionian Sea to the Indus Valley

 The legend of Alexander the Great lies at the heart of the perennial clash between East and West.
 In the wake of Alexander's conquests, Greek culture, and especially the ancient Greek language, was spread over 20,000 miles-territory now comprising 16 countries.
 Study of Ancient Greek offers an appreciation of these events and how they transformed what has now become the world around us.
 We will explore the meaning of Ancient Greek for our modern world within the framework of the Alexander legend.

-World Languages Day 2013 is funded in part by a grant from the Wisconsin Humanities Council, with funds from the National Endowment for the Humanities.
+World Languages Day 2013 was funded in part by a grant from the Wisconsin Humanities Council, with funds from the National Endowment for the Humanities.
 Any views, findings, conclusions or recommendations expressed in this project do not necessarily represent those of the National Endowment for the Humanities.

 The Wisconsin Humanities Council supports and creates programs that use history, culture, and discussion to strengthen community life for everyone in Wisconsin.